Deductible expenses for self-employed workers in Spain

 Yes, but not always and it depends on several factors.

-- IRPF: only if the vehicle is 100% assigned to the activity (very specific cases such as professional transport).
+- IRPF: only if the vehicle is used 100% for the activity (very specific cases such as professional transport).

-- VAT: normally you can deduct 50% of VAT on fuel if the use is mixed, and 100% in specific activities.
+- VAT: normally you can deduct 50% of VAT on fuel if usage is mixed, and 100% in specific activities.

-It is one of the expenses most reviewed by the Treasury, so it is advisable to document it well.
+It is one of the most frequently reviewed expenses by the Tax Agency, so it should be well documented.

-- Personal expenses without a clear relationship with the activity
+- Personal expenses without a clear link to the activity

 - Everyday clothing